 Eating Bugs is Part of Our Human History

 Humans have been eating bugs for ten thousand years.
-Hunter-gatherers ate bugs to survive when resources were low.
+Entomophagy (the practice of eating bugs) was first done by hunter-gatherers to survive when resources were low.
 They learned which bugs were edible by observing animals.
 This helped them steer clear of poisonous insects and spiders.
 Bugs quickly became a regular source of nourishment—one that has persisted to this day.

 At first glance, insects do not seem to make a great meal.
 But when compared to other protein sources, those tiny bugs offer more than meets the eye.
 Grasshoppers are more densely packed with protein than beef.
 And they differ from beef in two other categories: fiber and fat.
 Per ounce, grasshoppers have less fat and more fiber.